c0ffeeartc/EcsLiteExt/README.md

 WIP extension methods and other helpers for [LeoEcsLite](https://github.com/Leopotam/ecslite)

 ## Installation
+> Warning: current installation doesn't work with Unity Package Manager, because it involves changing ecslite sources, and UPM will override these changes on each run.
+This will get fixed in next updates
   - Copy `EcsLiteExt` sources folder to LeoEcsLite's folder with `asmdef` file
   - Modify LeoEcsLite
     - Make `EcsPackedEntityWithWorld.Id`, `EcsPackedEntityWithWorld.World` public